VeerMuchandi/newrelic-springboot/README.md

 You will have to fill the following parameters to create your application.
 1. `APPLICATION_NAME` - Name of your application on OpenShift
 2. `NEWRELIC_APPNAME` - Name of your application on New Relic
-3. `NEWRELIC_ENCODED_LICENSE` - Base64 encoded value of your license key.
-You can encode it here [https://www.base64decode.org/](https://www.base64decode.org/).
+3. `NEWRELIC_LICENSE` - = Your license key.
 The template will create a secret using this license key and mount it during the build process.
 4. `GIT_URI` - The git URI for your Spring Boot source code

 There are a few other optional parameters that you can change as per your needs.